-Swinton Poolhall owner Dave Spencer has revealed how pleased he is following reopening for the first time since October.
+Swinton Poolhall owner Dave Spencer is delighted to be back after reopening for the first time since October.

 The poolhall finally opened its doors last Monday (May 17) following the latest coronavirus lockdown restrictions being lifted nationally.

-Spencer, 57, expressed last month the need to reopen, and thankfully has revealed that the first week back in business has gone well.
+Spencer, 57, who expressed last month the need to reopen, has revealed that the first week back in business has gone well.

 He said: “The first day, in particular, was exceptional.
 I think everyone just wanted to come down and play our sports rather than just drink in an outside beer garden.